poormanslaserscanner/test_md/README.md

 1. Declination: Magnetic declination.
 Azimuth readings will be corrected with this value.
 1. Init_station: Always zero.
 #### The survey CSV files
+In contrast to the main CSV survey CSV feles do not have a header.
+The following fields required:
+1. Survey id: The id of the survey.
+(The name of the CSV file without ```.csv```.)
+1. Shot id: Unique numeric identifier of the given shot.
+1. From station: Identifier of the station the shot was taken from.
+Each station must have a unique case sensitive name.
+1. To station: For splay shots it is left empty.
+For leg shots it is the identifier of the end point of the shot.
+1. Distance reading in meters.
+1. Azimuth in degrees: Norts is zero, east is 90 degrees.
+1. Elevation in degrees between -90 and +90.
+It is always assumed that there is a station with identifier ```0``` and cartesian coordinates ```[0,0,0]```.
+The shots whith both From and To station identifiers compose the network of the stations.
+This network cannot be disconnected and so the cartesian coordinates of all the stations can be derived from the shots and from the location of station ```0```.
+There can be multiple shots with the same from and two stations.
+In that case we will take the average of the readings.

 ## Contact
 PMLS is a group endeavor of a few cavers from Hungary.
 You can [contact us](mailto:pmls-hu@cave3d.org) if you have questions or comments.